yeehaa123/elab/Amsterdam-Science-And-Innovation-Award.md

 1.**Description of the idea**
 *(Text: max 600 words //595//)*

 Work and research fields related to the humanities are constantly challenged to integrate and profit from new digital technologies.
-This development not only concerns the objects of investigation in the humanities but also the instruments and methodologies by with these objects can be approached.
+This development not only concerns the objects of investigation in the humanities but also the instruments and methodologies by which these objects can be approached.
 New tools for collaboration, visualization, semantic search, data analysis or online publishing bear the potential to enhance humanities research.

 Yet, the humanities are widely reluctant to approach the technological layer hidden in the objects of their research interests because they have to rely on and make do with pre-fabricated digital tools that do not meet their research needs.